catherinemarvin/gala/README.md

 ##What is it?

 Other than a type of apple, Gala is a way to learn programming while having fun.
+Pit your army of robotic spaceships against another.

 ##What are the requirements?

-We'll figure it out, but for now here's the versions we're running
+We'll figure it out, but for now here are the versions of all the software we're running:

 nodejs v0.6.1

-nodejs modules:
+npm modules:

 	express 0.7.1

 	now 0.8.1

 	ejs 0.7.1

+A simple one-line installation of the npm modules:

+`npm install express@0.7.1 now@0.8.1 ejs@0.7.1`